Find free legal advice in New Jersey.

-Mercer, Middlesex, or Union County
+Free lawyers in Mercer, Middlesex, or Union County

 If you need help dealing with a legal matter, and can’t afford your own attorney, Central Jersey Legal Services, Inc. ((609) 695-6249) may be able to provide you with free legal aid.
 They are a nonprofit law firm that provides free advice and representation in civil cases to low-income people, senior citizens and others who can’t afford an attorney.
 It covers people who live in the Central New Jersey area, including the counties referenced above.

 Central Jersey Legal Services has provided free legal help to residents of the area for almost 50 years.
 If you or your family is encountering a problem, and if you cannot afford to hire your own attorney, this non-profit organization may be able to help.
 They have highly trained paralegals and attorneys that can provide you with numerous services and resources.
 Overall they will improve your understanding of your legal rights and they will explain what actions you can take to solve your problem and resolve the matter.
 Some basic representation may be provided too.